John Francis Green

-John Francis Green (18 December 1946– 10 January 1975), was a leading member of the North Armagh Brigade of the Provisional Irish Republican Army, holding the rank of Staff Captain and Intelligence Officer.
+John Francis Green (18 December 1946– 10 January 1975) was a leading member of the North Armagh Brigade of the Provisional Irish Republican Army.
 He was killed in a farmhouse outside Castleblayney, County Monaghan, by members of the Mid-Ulster Brigade of the Ulster Volunteer Force (UVF).
-According to Intelligence Corps member Fred Holroyd, Special Reconnaissance Unit officer Robert Nairac was involved in Green's killing.
+According to Fred Holroyd, Special Reconnaissance Unit officer Robert Nairac was involved in Green's killing.
 Green's was one of the 87 killings attributed by the Pat Finucane Centre to the group of Ulster loyalist paramilitaries, Ulster Defence Regiment soldiers and Royal Ulster Constabulary officers known as the Glenanne gang.
 No one was ever prosecuted for the killing.

 Provisional IRA

 Green was born in Lurgan, County Armagh, Northern Ireland and grew up in a Roman Catholic family.
-He was an active member of the civil rights campaign, and later joined the Provisional Irish Republican Army.
-He held the rank of Staff Captain and Intelligence Officer in the North Armagh Brigade.
-Green was forced to "go on the run" following the introduction of internment in August 1971, but was arrested and interned on the Maidstone prison ship.
+He was an active member of the civil rights group People's Democracy, and later joined the Provisional Irish Republican Army.
+Green went on the run following the introduction of internment in August 1971, but was arrested and interned on the Maidstone prison ship.
 Green was afterwards transferred to Long Kesh internment camp.
 On 9 September 1973, Green escaped from Long Kesh disguised as a priest.
-During a visit with his brother, Fr.
-Gerrard Green, a Catholic priest, the two men exchanged clothing, and Green made his escape undetected by the guards.
-Gerrard was later discovered tied up in one of the prison's compounds.
+During a visit with his brother, Gerard Green, a Catholic priest, the two men exchanged clothing, and Green made his escape undetected by the guards.
+Gerard was later discovered tied up in one of the prison's compounds.